AdobeDocs/workfront.en/help/workfront-proof/wp-mnguserscontacts/groups/create-proofing-groups.md

 product-area: documents;system-administration;user-management
 navigation-topic: groups-workfront-proof
 title: Create Proofing Groups using Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: A Select or Premium Plan is required to use this feature.
+For more information about the various plans available, see Workfront Plans.
 ---

-# Create Proofing Groups using *Workfront Proof*
+# Create Proofing Groups using `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 A Select or Premium Plan is required to use this feature.
-For more information about the various plans available, see [*Workfront* Plans.](https://www.workfront.com/plans)
+For more information about the various plans available, see [ `Workfront` Plans.](https://www.workfront.com/plans)

-You can create groups of users that you can add as reviewers on multiple *proofs*.
+You can create groups of users that you can add as reviewers on multiple `proofs`.
 This is useful if you send content to the same users regularly.

 1. On the Dashboard, click the down arrow next to `New,` then click `New group`.